-43 For populating the delivery type field, the definitions in the ISO 10962:2015 CFI standard should be considered.
+46 For populating the delivery type field, the definitions in the ISO 10962:2015 CFI standard should be considered.
 The value 'PHYS' should be populated in the following case: "delivery of traded currencies on settlement date".
 The value 'CASH' should be populated in the following case: "on settlement date of the trade, if the settlement amount is positive, then the currency buyer will pay that amount in the settlement currency to the currency seller; if that amount is negative, the seller will make that payment to the buyer".

-- (b) MiFID investment firms should report this rate in transaction reports where the reference data fields have to be reported under RTS 22; and - (c) How other reference rates should be reported that are not explicitly included in RTS 23 and RTS 22.
+- (a) Trading Venues and SIs should report financial instruments based on this rate under RTS 23; - (b) MiFID investment firms should report this rate in transaction reports where the reference data fields have to be reported under RTS 22; and - (c) How other reference rates should be reported that are not explicitly included in RTS 23 and RTS 22. - (d) Are voluntary switch to risk-free rates considered reportable transactions under MiFIR Article 26? - (e) In case a financial instrument with a fallback rate is assigned a new ISIN, should reporting entities populate Field 1 with the new ISIN under RTS23?

-At the time RTS 23 and RTS 22 were developed, €STR was not yet available, therefore the list of standardised codes for reporting of reference rate specified in these Regulations did not include the code for the €STR rate.
+At the time RTS 23 and RTS 22 were developed, risk-free rates were not yet widely used in contracts, therefore the list of standardised codes for reporting of reference rates specified in these Regulations did not include the code for these rates.
 Since there is no code, the free-text format is applicable for fields where the name of the rate should be populated.
-However, in order to ensure consistent reporting and enable the reconciliation of the reports in question, the 4-letter code assigned to €STR in the ISO 20022 standard should be populated in these fields i.e. 'ESTR'.
+However, in order to ensure consistent reporting and enable the reconciliation of the reports in question, the 4-letter code assigned to risk-free rates, in the ISO 20022 standard should be populated in these fields.
+For instance, in the case of €STR it should be reported 'ESTR'.